Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Nulling cosmic shear observables

 \subsection{Nulling tomographic cosmic shear maps}

-\cite{Bernardeau:2013rda} introduced nulling as a technique to build linear combinations of cosmic shear maps that are only sensitive to a restricted redshift range.
-This procedure is purely geometrical and thus scale-independent and independent of the power spectrum or matter density contrast.
-It can be thought of as a way to reorganise the information contained in cosmic shear observables such that the small scales can be separated out.
-In a standard tomographic analysis of weak lensing, we work with a set of convergence maps in bins of redshift with indices $i=1,\dots,N_z$.
-The binned convergence, at first order in the matter density contrast $\delta_{\rm m}$ (higher orders are discussed in~\ref{ssec:corr}), is given as
+The BNT transform was introduced in Ref.~\cite{Bernardeau:2013rda} as a nulling technique to build linear combinations of cosmic shear maps that are only sensitive to a restricted redshift range.
+This procedure is purely geometrical and thus scale independent and independent of the power spectrum or matter density contrast.
+It can be thought of as a way to reorganize the information contained in cosmic shear observables so as to separate information between the maps, hence disentangling the small physical scales at low redshifts from the large physical scales at larger redshifts within a given light-cone aperture.

+In a standard tomographic analysis of weak lensing, we work with a set of convergence maps in redshift bins with indices $i=1,\dots,N_z$.
+The binned convergence, to first order in the matter density contrast $\delta_{\rm m}$ (higher orders are discussed in Sec.~\ref{ssec:corr}), is given by